 Understand the payment methods – you may be given options.
 Note the date you are required to arrive.
 Make sure your email account supplied to UCAS is up to date and is able to receive bulk emails, and that your University’s address (UniversityX.ac.uk) is in your 'trusted sender' lists.

-- Most guarantee to find you accommodation in your first year.
+- Most universities will guarantee accommodation in your first year.
 Maximise your chances by responding promptly to all correspondence via email or online.

 - University accommodation brings you into contact with other new university students and is always regarded as a good choice for new students as it helps you settle in quickly.

 - Check all the details of the small print of any contract before you sign up.
 You can also check out the National Code at www.nationalcode.org if you have any doubts.